-Alan is from Kalispell, MT and is the Outdoor Program's bike mechanic and rental shop expert.
-He has over 3 years of bike mechanic training, along with a lifetime of taking care of his own bike.
+Alan is from Kalispell, and is the Outdoor Program's bike mechanic and rental shop student manager.
+He has over 4 years of bike mechanic training, along with a lifetime of taking care of his own bike.
 Alan is very big into sports (of all kinds) and the outdoors.
 He has also done TaeKwonDo for 14 years and won the AAU Nationals in 2009.
 Alan is currently going to school for a masters in Athletic Training and would like to work for a sports team of some sort after graduating (Seattle Mariners).
 He is an avid traveler and would like to go to the six major continents in his lifetime.

 Nicole was raised in Bozeman, MT, twenty minutes away from some of the best skiing around, an hour away from Yellowstone, and a five minute walk into the Rocky Mountains.
 She was fortunate enough to have a family as crazy about the outdoors as she was, and grew up with many adventures into the woods, mountains, and deserts.
 Her mountain man father started her up rad multi-pitches as soon as she could fit into a harness, and she's been hooked to cliffs ever since.
 She has a habit of dragging uncultured friends up mountains, or at least to the gym.
 As far as she's concerned, the more people who take advantage of the wonderful wilderness around them, the better.